-Categories Materiality Initiatives Measures to combat climate change Reduction of CO 2 emissions environment Effective use of limited resources Introduction of eco-friendly materials and merchandise Waste reduction/resource recycling Enhanced terminal functionality Dovelopment of a cafe, comfortable and Assurance of safety and security Development of a safe, comfortable and advanced airport Promotion of universal design Use of digital technologies Use of digital technologies S social Creation of interaction with local communities Contribution to local and regional communities Benefit-sharing with local communities Human resource development Transformation of workforce into a group of real professionals Improved employee engagement Promotion of diversity and inclusion Implementation of human rights due diligence Ensuring of thorough compliance Governance Promotion of fair business activities Strengthening of sustainability governance Strongthoning of risk management Strengthening of risk management systems Strengthening of risk management Cybersecurity
+Categories Materiality Initiatives Measures to combat climate change Reduction of CO 2 emissions environment Effective use of limited resources Introduction of eco-friendly materials and merchandise Waste reduction/resource recycling Enhanced terminal functionality Davidonment of a safe, comfortable and Assurance of safety and security Development of a safe, comfortable and advanced airport Promotion of universal design Use of digital technologies Use of digital technologies Contribution to local and regional social Human resource development Creation of interaction with local communities Contribution to local and regional communities Benefit-sharing with local communities Human resource development Transformation of workforce into a group of real professionals Improved employee engagement Promotion of diversity and inclusion Implementation of human rights due diligence Ensuring of thorough compliance G Promotion of fair business activities Strengthening of sustainability governance governance Strongthoning of risk management Strengthening of risk management systems Strengthening of risk management Cybersecurity

-^{ 1} Ethical products are defined as products that lead to less food loss, fair trade products, products that use recycled materials, products that bear a certification label or mark, products that
+\ 1 Ethical products are defined as products that lead to less food loss, fair trade products, products that use recycled materials, products that bear a certification label or mark, products that

-^{ 2} SKYTRAX: A UK-based aviation services research company founded in 1989.
+\ 2 SKYTRAX: A UK-based aviation services research company founded in 1989.
 It evaluates airports and airlines worldwide, covering a wide range of evaluation criteria.
 Haneda Airport has years from 2016) and the "Best PRM/Accessible Facilities" category (for four consecutive years from 2019).
-"PRM," an abbreviation of "Persons with Reduced Mobility," represents an evaluation of "Persons with Reduced Mobility," represents a representation of "Persons with Reduced Mobility," representation of "Pe
+"PRM," an abbreviation of "Persons with Reduced Mobility," represents an evaluation of "Persons with Reduced Mobility," represents a representation of "Persons with Reduced Mobility," representation of "Persons with

-$^{^{\}star}$ 3 Major primary business partners who had transactions with the JAT Group in FY2022
+$^{\star}$ 3 Major primary business partners who had transactions with the JAT Group in FY2022